MariossoKN/Foundry-Crowdfunding/README.md

 $ forge script script/DeployCrowdfunding.s.sol --rpc-url <RPC_URL> --private-key <PRIVATE_KEY> --broadcast
 ```

-Deploying a CrowdfundingProject

-Use the createProject function in the Crowdfunding contract to deploy a new CrowdfundingProject.
+To deploy a CrowdfundingProject use the `createProject` function in the Crowdfunding contract to deploy a new CrowdfundingProject.

 ## Interacting with the Contracts

-**Creating a Project**
+### Creating a Project

-Call the createProject function on the Crowdfunding contract:
+Call the `createProject` function on the Crowdfunding contract:

 ```
 crowdfunding.createProject{value: initialFee}(